GChristensen/ishell/README.md

 iShell will interpret as a command any class with the `@command` annotation in a JavaDoc-style comment.
 Plain JavaScript comments are ignored.

-Most of the arguments to the CmdUtils.CreateCommand is also specified as annotations.
+Most of the arguments to the CmdUtils.CreateCommand of the legacy Ubiquity is also specified as annotations.
 The command help is generated from the rest of the comment text (it may contain HTML or markdown if the `@markdown` annotation is used).
 Thus, the body of the class may provide only fields and methods related to the command